 A unique book gifting program for children age 0-5 residing in Lapeer County.
 The goal is to promote early literacy and Kindergarten readiness and the love of reading.

-With funding provided by United Way of Lapeer County the Family Literacy Center will be able to provide structured Kindergarten Readiness Programs and Playgroups that provide developmental activities for children which prepare participants to start school ready to learn.
+Funding provided by United Way of Lapeer County the Family Literacy Center will be able to provide structured Kindergarten Readiness Programs and Playgroups that provide developmental activities for children which prepare participants to start school ready to learn.

 Funding was awarded to Lapeer County Kids in New Directions (KIND).
 KIND's Drop Out Prevention Program strives to promote success for youth and families at home, school and in the community.
 KIND’s primary purpose is to provide prevention and early interventions in instances of emotional difficulties, social isolation, irresponsibility, delinquency, and violence.